CarltonHenderson/carltonhenderson.github.io/_posts/2019-10-03-nc-makes-a-bad-web-server.md

 | 192.168.1.7          | 200      | document  |  Other                                 | 61 B           | 37 ms |
 | favicon.ico          | 200      | text/plain | Other                                 | 61 B           | 23 ms |

-## Morale
+## Moral

-Morale of the story?
+Moral of the story?
 Netcat isn't foolproof and Chrome isn't as simple as you might think.
 It will retry failed connections apparently.

 ## Solution